Pacific University: Hillsboro

+Just 10 miles west of Forest Grove, the Hillsboro Campus houses many of Pacific's graduate and professional programs.
+In the heart of Portland's largest suburb, the Hillsboro Campus is on the MAX light rail line in Hillsboro's Health and Education District.
+The campus has state-of-the-art classroom and labs for the College of Health Professions and MBA programs, as well as community healthcare clinics.

 The Hillsboro campus opened in 2006 with its first building, a five-story LEED Gold-certified building, which was dedicated as Creighton Hall.
 A second building, known as HPC2 and also LEED-certified, opened in 2010.
 The campus is part of the Hillsboro Health & Education District and is adjacent to the MAX light rail line.
 Primarily home to Pacific University's College of Health Professions, the campus houses several master's- and doctorate-level programs in health professions, as well as clinics, open to the public, for audiology, dental hygiene, physical therapy and professional psychology, as well as an interdisciplinary diabetes clinic and an eye clinic run by the Pacific University College of Optometry.
 The Virginia Garcia Memorial Health Center also has a clinic and pharmacy on site.

-Eugene

-The Eugene campus opened in 1992, offering undergraduate and graduate programs in the College of Education.
-In 2014, the College of Arts & Sciences added a master of social work (MSW) program to the site.

-Woodburn

-The Woodburn campus opened in 2012 to offer professional pathways in education with a focus on STEM (science, technology, engineering and mathematics) and teaching diverse students.
-The 5,000 square foot, 14-room Victorian home of Woodburn founder, nurseryman Jesse Settlemier, is the heart of two degree programs in education.

-Portland
+Portland office

-The MFA in Writing program maintains an office in Portland's Pearl District in the period between residencies—during winter held at Seaside, Oregon, and in the summer in Forest Grove.
-In addition, six locations of the optometry college-affiliated Pacific Eye Clinic and a mobile unit are dispersed across the Portland metro area.
+The MFA in Writing program has an office in Portland's Pearl District in the period between residencies—in the winter in Seaside, Oregon, and in the summer in Forest Grove.